| Type: | Package |

 The hasselayout function generates the Hasse diagram of the layout structure of the experimental design, as described in Bate and Chatfield (2016a).
 The diagram consists of a set of structural objects, corresponding to the factors and generalised factors, and the relationships between the structural objects (either crossed, nested, partially crossed or equivalent), as defined by the structure of the experimental design.

-The function requires a dataframe containing only the variables corresponding to the experimental factors that define the experimental design (i.e., no response variables should be included).
+The function requires a dataframe containing only the factors corresponding to the experimental factors that define the experimental design (i.e., no response should be included).

 The maximum number of possible levels of each generalised factor, along with the actual number present in the design and the "skeleton ANOVA" degrees of freedom, can be included in the structural object label on the Hasse diagram.

-function evaluates the design in order to identify if there are any confounded degrees of freedom across the design.
+The hasselayout function evaluates the design in order to identify if there are any confounded degrees of freedom across the design.
 It is not recommended to perform this evaluation for large designs due to the potential high computational cost.
-This can be controlled using the check.confound.df = "N" option.
+This can be controlled using the check.confound.df = FALSE option.

 Value

-1. The Hasse diagram of the layout structure (if showLS="Y"
+1. The Hasse diagram of the layout structure (if showLS=TRUE).

-2. The layout structure table shows the relationships between the structural objects in the layout structure (if table.out="Y"
+2. The layout structure table shows the relationships between the structural objects in the layout structure (if table.out=TRUE).

 The individual entries in the table consist of blanks on the main diagonal and 0's, (0)'s or 1's elsewhere.